-Student G: -it just can't mean anything [2-4 words].
+Student G: -it just can't mean anything ...

 Suzuki-rōshi: Upset-you shouldn't be upset [laughs].
-You should-should-you should enjoy instead of being upset.
+You should enjoy instead of being upset.
 So you should do it step by step, a little by little.
-That is how you will [1-2 words: "treat it"?], you know, even though you feel you take care of it so that I than live [to] one hundred and fifty.
+That is how you will treat it, even though you feel you take care of it so that I can live to one hundred and fifty.
 "I am not so happy" [laughs].
-If you take care of [1-2 words] or take care of migraine [?] or something else.
-I feel much happier if you, first of all, if you take care of yourself, you know.
-That is how you actually think [?].
+If you take care of ... or take care of migraine or something else.
+I feel much happier if you, first of all, if you take care of yourself.
+That is how you actually think.
 That is Buddhist practice.
-I don't want to, you know, explain too much [laughs] or [1-2 words], you know.
+I don't want to explain too much [laughs].
 You understand?
 That is the main point: how to be Buddha.